-Plano's Best Restaurants — A Top 10 Guide to the Suburb's Extraordinary Dining Scene | PaperCity Magazine
+Plano's 17 Best Restaurants — A Guide to the Suburb's Extraordinary Dining Scene

 Plano, TX 75074 | Map

 This wood-fired Italian pizza restaurant offers some of the best pies and rooftop views of historic downtown Plano.
-You can never go wrong with a frozen peach Bellini, Heart of Plano salad, Shea’s Eastside or Urban Amore pizza.
+You can never go wrong with a blood orange Paloma, Heart of Plano salad, Shea’s Eastside or Urban Amore pizza.
 For dessert, don’t miss a house baked pie or tiramisu.

-A Spanish tapa restaurant, Bulla Gastrobar has tons of space indoors and on the outdoor patio for family and friends to share tapas and paellas.
-From cured meats to cheeses to flatbreads and patatas bravas, the restaurant offers options for everyone.
-You can pair with a bottle of wine or sangria, and happy hour is Monday through Sunday from 5 pm to 7 pm.

-Known for their ahi towers and sushi rolls, this Japanese hotspot is open for lunch and dinner in Plano.
-The Superman Burrito is also a favorite, as well as lunch bento boxes available for dine-in and pickup.
-There’s also a small outdoor patio for al fresco dining.

 Plano, TX 75093 | Map